Structure, Functionality, and Bioceramics - Design Principles for High Performance

 """

-# Left side of Kissinger equation
+# Left-hand side of the Kissinger equation

 y = np.log(beta / Tp**2)